Giselesoubeiga/Maven-project/README.md

-Here’s a professional and clear follow-up email you can send to Ashley:

-Subject: Follow-Up: Request for Support in Finding a New Role

-Dear Ashley,

-I hope you’re doing well.
-I wanted to follow up on our recent conversation regarding the TMP process and share an update on my progress.

-I’ve been actively applying to roles that align with my skills on Staffer and My Scheduling and have also been reaching out to managers and senior managers to explore opportunities.
-However, I haven’t had any success so far, and no roles have come up yet.

-I would greatly appreciate any additional support or guidance you can provide to help me identify and secure a new role.
-If you’re aware of any openings or can connect me with teams looking for someone with my background in DevOps, Cloud Engineering, and CI/CD pipelines, I would be extremely grateful.

-Thank you again for your time and support—I truly appreciate it.
-Please let me know if there’s any further information or action needed from my end.
+Based on Chelsea’s response, here’s how you can acknowledge her efforts and take the next steps:

+Subject: Thank You and Next Steps

+Hi Chelsea,

+Thank you for forwarding my one-pager to Ariel Brest and for your guidance throughout this process.
+I truly appreciate your support.

+I will reach out to Ariel as you suggested and continue exploring opportunities.
+If there’s anything else I should be doing in the meantime or any other contacts you think I should connect with, please let me know.

+Thank you again for your help—I’m grateful for your assistance as I work to secure a new role.

 Best regards,
 Gisele

-This email is polite, professional, and conveys that you’ve been proactive but could use her help.
-It leaves the door open for her to step in and support your search.
-Let me know if you’d like to refine it further!
+This response shows gratitude, acknowledges her action, and keeps the momentum moving by confirming your plan to follow up with Ariel.
+Let me know if you’d like to refine this further!